-It is recommended that applicants complete four years of English, three years of Math and Social Studies, and two years of science and a foreign language.
+It is recommended that applicants complete four years of english, three years of math and social studies, and two years of science and a foreign language.
 In some cases, applicants whose records or test scores do not meet the recommended standard for admission may be admitted with a provisional acceptance.
 To assist students through the enrollment process, each student is assigned an Admissions Counselor.
 If your questions are not answered in this catalog, you can e-mail admissions@corban.edu or call 503.375.7005 or 800.845.3005.

-- 1. It is encouraged to complete the application online at www.corban.edu before August 1.
+- 1. It is encouraged to complete the application online at www.corban.edu beginning June 1st.
 The Application for Admission includes a brief personal faith statement regarding the applicant's relationship to Jesus Christ. - 2.
 Request a copy of your high school transcript to be sent to Corban.
-Students who are applying to the University before they have graduated from high school may send a transcript showing work completed to date; however a final transcript will be required after graduation which will contain dates of graduation, grade point average, and class standing.
+Students who are applying to the University before they have graduated from high school may send a transcript showing work completed to date; however a final transcript will be required after graduation which will contain dates of graduation and grade point average.
 A cumulative 2.70 grade point average is recommended. - 3.
 Have the Scholastic Aptitude Test (SAT) or American College Test (ACT) scores sent to the University.
-Corban University recommends a 900 score on the SAT critical readings and math or a 19 on the ACT.
+Corban University recommends a 900 score on the old SAT critical readings and math, or a 1,000 on the RSAT (Revised SAT), a 19 on the ACT.
 At this time, the University does not require the writing section of the SAT or ACT for acceptance decisions.
 Information regarding test dates and locations is available from your local high school guidance counselor.
 An applicant who has graduated from high school ten years or more maybe exempt from submitting these test scores.